 Charm, Zinnia’s best friend, wants to make the last birthday special but, when Zinnia pricks her finger on the spinning wheel, she finds herself in another dimension with another sleeping beauty.

-This modern Sleeping Beauty gives the power back to the women whose lives are stolen.
-It is a quick read that I absolutely loved because the women are no longer helpless.
+This modern Sleeping Beauty gives power back to the women whose lives are stolen.
+It is a quick read from ya fantasy books that I absolutely loved because the women are no longer helpless.

 Light on the romance, heavy on the hunting descriptions.
-Yet there was a charm in this tale set in the wilds of Russia that I found as captivating as the magical firebird in the story.
+Yet there was a charm in this young adult fantasy set in the wilds of Russia that I found as captivating as the magical firebird in the story.

 “There was and there was not.”
-This fairy tale adaptation is about a girl cursed with being poisonous to anyone that touches her and her quest to free herself from her curse.
+This fairy tale adaptation is about a girl cursed with being poisonous to anyone who touches her and her quest to free herself from her curse.

-What could have been another princess in distress story became a story about finding your own power and using it.
+What could have been another princess in distress story became a story about finding your own power and using it in this young adult fantasy novel

-This 4 book series is set in the future in a time of disease and war.
-This series is a part twisted fairy tale, part dystopia, and part sci-fi fantasy.
+This four book series is set in the future in a time of disease and war.
+This series is part twisted fairy tale, part dystopia, and part sci-fi fantasy.

 Cinderella, Red Riding Hood, and Rapunzel are re-imagined as you have never seen them before.
 All of them are smart and strong women far from the helpless damsels in distress we know them to be.

-The first book, introduces us to Cinder.
-She is a cyborg (part human, part machine) who lives with her……..you guessed it….. two step-sisters and step-mother.
-Some might say that Cinder is synonymous with YA fantasy books.
-The series has it all.
+The first in this series of classic book retellings introduces us to Cinder.
+She is a cyborg (part human, part machine) who lives with her……..you guessed it….. two step-sisters and stepmother.

-This is a book that is narrated by Death.
-He tells the story of Liesel, a young girl in Nazi Germany in 1939.
-Liesel is living with her foster parents an learning to read from stolen books.
+This is a young adult fantasy book that is narrated by Death.
+And in this haunting magical realism book, he tells the story of Liesel, a young girl in Nazi Germany in 1939.
+Liesel is living with her foster parents and learning to read from stolen books.

 She also shares these books with the Jewish man who is hiding in her basement.
-This book is brilliant, powerful, poignant and unforgettable. while technically a YA book, this book is literary fiction at its finest.
+This book is brilliant, powerful, poignant, and unforgettable.
+While technically a YA historical fiction book, this book is fiction at its finest and is a must-read from our list of WWII books for kids.
+This is one of my favorite thought-provoking books.

-I listened to this book and it was unreal.
+I listened to this feel-good book and it was unreal.
 I want my son to read this so badly but, I also want him to listen to it as well.
-It is a story about music.
-The audio version plays to music so it is a full sensory experience.
+The full-cast audiobook plays music so it is a full sensory experience.

 Dystopian YA Fantasy Books